 I hope you get how powerful clicker training can be.
-Now i’ll teach you 4 basic commands that you can teach your dogs which are:
+Now I will teach you 4 basic commands that you can show your dogs, which are:

-Okay let’s begin with teaching your dog to sit.
-All you have to do is click when your dog sits and reward him, sound easy right?
+Okay, let's begin with teaching your dog to sit.
+All you have to do is click when your dog sits and reward him.
 Have a treat and hold it in front of your dog's nose and raise it until you lure him to a sit position.
-Repeat the process several times and start adding in a cue word "sit"
+Repeat the process several times and start adding in a cue word, "sit."

 Teaching your dog to come to you is easy.
 Recalling your dog using come can stop him from chasing animals or cars, which can be very dangerous.
 To begin, click whenever your dog takes a step towards you and give him a treat.
 Distance yourself from your dog and repeat the process.
 Start adding a cue word “come” later on.

 Before teaching your dog to stay, he should know how to sit.
-To teach your dog to stay.
+To train your dog to stay.
 Have him sit down and start clicking and rewarding him for staying.
-Start with little duration and increase it later on.
-Repeat the process and start adding cue word “stay”.
+Start with short duration and increase it later on.
+Repeat the process and start adding cue word “stay.”